inkandswitch/capstone/README.md

 It was developed by [Ink & Switch](https://inkandswitch.com) as part of our research in this area.
-While we're no longer developing Capstone, we learned a lot and wanted to share the code publically.
+While we're no longer developing Capstone, we learned a lot and wanted to share the code publicly.

 ## Overview